Bearsampp/Bearsampp/README.md

 If you want you can change the build.path (default C:\bearsampp-build).
 Open a command prompt in your module folder and call the Ant target release : ant release.
 Upload your release on a file hosting system like Sendspace.
-Create an issue on bearsampp repository to integrate your release.
+Create an issue on Bearsampp repository to integrate your release.